codingMustache/codingMustache/README.md

 ## Joke of the Day

-Leather is great for sneaking around because it's made of hide.
+What's black and white and read all over?
+The newspaper.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+Which of these programming languages is a low-level language?
- 1. Think
+ 1. Python
- 2. Click
+ 2. C#
- 3. Pixel
+ 3. Pascal
- 4. Logic
+ 4. Assembly

 <details>
   <summary>Answer</summary>
-  Think
+  Assembly
 </details>